taliajmallo/rpgs/campaigns/Kingmaker/charsheet.md

 ### Elemental Blast (1st Feature)
-[Attack] [Impulse] [Kineticist] [Primal] [Wood] [>->>] Make a melee or ranged impulse attack against the AC of a creature within 30', dealing 1d8 bludgeoning or vitality (your choice) damage on a hit, double damage on a critical.
+[Attack] [Impulse] [Kineticist] [Primal] [Wood] [>->>] Make a melee or ranged impulse attack against the AC of a creature within 30', dealing 1d8 bludgeoning, cold, or vitality (your choice) damage on a hit, double damage on a critical.
 If you make a 2-action elemental blast, you gain a status bonus to the damage roll equal to your Constitution modifier.
 *Level (+4)* The damage increases by one die.

 ### Base Kinesis (1st Feature)
 [Impulse] [Kineticist] [Primal] [Wood] [>>]
-You may create ordinary elemental wood, move unattended wood objects of light or negligible bulk within 30', or destroy unworked nonmagical wood within 30'.
+You may affect wood or water.
+This has a range of 30', and the bulk of the the target must be negligible or light.
+The target cannot be magical, secured in place, or attended by a creature unwilling to let you.
+Choose one:
+- Generate: Bring ordinary water or wood from its elemental plane.
+- Move: Move water or wood 20' in any direction.
+You can catch it if it enters your space, and sustain this impulse to keep moving it.
+- Suppress: Destroy existing, natural water or wood.
 *Level (+4)* The range increases by 15', and the maximum Bulk increases by 1.

-### Elemental Familiar (1st Feat)
-[Kineticist]
-You gain a kinetic familiar.

-### Fresh Produce (1st Gate Impulse)
+### Fresh Produce (1st Feat)
 [Healing] [Impulse] [Kineticist] [Plant] [Primal] [Vitality] [Wood] [>] You grow a nourishing nut, vegetable, seed, or fruit.
 Choose a creature in your kinetic aura.
 The produce grows in their open hand, or at their feet if they